aymerick/raymond/README.md

 #### Automatic conversion

-Let's create a `concat` helper that expectes two strings and concat them:
+Let's create a `concat` helper that expects two strings and concat them:

 ```go
 source := `{{concat a b}}`